the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

   - `500` means, "Sorry, the server broke!"
 - Lines 2 and 3 are request headers.
 Lines 5-8 are response headers.
 They provide more detail about what is being requested and what is being sent back.

-{{< expand "Wait, but..." >}}

-### But how do these messages even get from one computer to another?

-Good question.
-One important kind of abstraction is **thinking in layers**.
-That means sometimes you have to just accept that the next layer down just works and be glad you don't have to worry about it.
-As it turns out, we will go down to this layer in the next lab.

-{{< /expand >}}

 ## Let's try it